d0rianb/rtf-parser/README.md

 # rtf-parser
-A Rust RTF parser &amp; lexer library designed for speed and memory efficiency.
+A Rust RTF parser &amp; lexer library designed for speed and memory efficiency, with no external dependencies.

 The library is split into 2 main components:
 1. The lexer